This short and sweet list of the best RV awning lights will help brighten your campsite while improving the ambiance…

 If you are purchasing lights that need to be plugged into your electrical system, it doesn't hurt to have a surge protector for your RV.
 We recommend having one anyway!

 The following list outlines my top picks for the best awning lights that are on the market today.

 This 16-foot strand of lights are a more permanent lighting option.
 They come with a mounting channel and are directly wired into the RV.

-This makes a great option if you want something more permanent so that you can simply park, unhitch, and relax when you get to the campsite.
+This makes a great option if you want something more permanent so that you can simply park, roll out your awning, and relax when you get to the campsite.

-I had to include this camping lantern on the list because it’s also a fan!
-It has a sturdy clip so you can hang it from your awning and move it as needed.
-It’s multidirectional, as well.
+I had to include this camping lantern because of its multifunctionality.
+It has a sturdy clip to hang it from your awning and move it as needed.
+It's multidirectional, as well.

-It’s lightweight, so you can also use it as a lantern when walking around at night.
-You have to appreciate its multi-use functionality!
+Plus, it's a fan!
+It's lightweight, so you can also use it as a lantern when walking around at night.

 Mike and Jennifer's Great Lakes Bundle – 2 ebooks!